C++ Callbacks (and giving member functions to C-style callbacks)

 Note the main limitation of the above method is that no non-static member functions can be called.
 This limits how “object orientated” you can get with your software/firmware architecture.

 As we touched on before, if you are stuck with a C-style callback, there is no direct way to call a member function.
 However, given we can call static methods (as shown directly above), we can use shared variables (e.g. file scoped variables) to call a particular instance from that static function.
-This is about the best you can do when you can’t change the type signature of the C-style callback.
+This is about the best you can do when you want to call a C++ class member function, but you have to provide a C-style callback.

 Let’s go through an example, this time using a standard C function rather than a static member function purely for illustration they are interchangeable: